Accelerynt-Security/AS-Sign-Out-Google-User/README.md

 The Azure Function can now be deployed to the Azure Function App from VS Code.

-Click back to the Explorer icon in the left side Activity Bar and right-click inside your project folder, then select "**Deploy to Function App...**".
+Click the Function App icon in the workspace section of the Azure extension, then select "**Deploy to Function App...**".

 ![SignOutGoogleUser_Deploy_Azure_Function_3](Images/SignOutGoogleUser_Deploy_Azure_Function_3.png)